juli1/foo-bar-baz/README.md

  - Execute JavaScript with Deno
  - Reading a YAML file
  - Have a webserver taking JSON as input and sending back JSON
+ - Reading data from the environment (env variables)
+ - Getting rules from an API and serializing it

 ## Binaries